microprediction/timemachines/README.md

 # timemachines ![tests](https://github.com/microprediction/timemachines/workflows/tests/badge.svg) ![regression-tests](https://github.com/microprediction/timemachines-testing/workflows/regression-tests/badge.svg) ![elo-ratings](https://github.com/microprediction/timemachines-testing/workflows/elo-ratings/badge.svg)

 A time series package where:
-  - Time series models are represented as single *functions*
+  - Time series models are represented as mere functions.
   - Those functions suggest state machines for sequential consumption of observations (the state machines emit vectors of forecasts of lenght *k*, and also standard deviations).
   - The collection of all hyper-parameters is squished into a single point, in (0,1).